wp-plugins/post-type-requirements-checklist/readme.txt

 2. Once requirements are met, the user can publish/update.

 == Changelog ==

+= 2.1 =
+* Rename from "Post Type Requirements Checklist" to "Requirements Checklist"

 = 2.0 =
 * major release with new features